openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

 ```

 You can use docker `--build-arg` option to override the following variables:
+`OPENVINO_FORK` - To specify GitHub fork of OpenVINO repository to use.
+By default, it is main OpenVINO repository.
 `OPENVINO_BRANCH`, `OPENCV_BRANCH`, `OMZ_BRANCH` - To specify a branches with source code.
 By default, they are equal to "master".
 `OCL_VERSION` - To specify the version of Intel® Graphics Compute Runtime for OpenCL™ Driver on Linux.
 By default, it is equal to "19.41.14441".